 ‘Audio to video synchronization‘ is an extremely important aspect of a multimedia file, because when playing, multimedia players rely on it for properly synchronizing the audio and the video tracks.
 If the synchronization value is incorrect, then the audio (or the video) is going to be played early or with a delay, compared to the other, which is commonly known as ‘lip-sync’ errors, and it jeopardizes all the excitement, obviously.

 For instance, while watching a movie, if you have ever come across situations like gunshot firing sounds coming out before its video scene is displayed, then that is due to an improper audio to video sync.
 This is a pretty common issue in multimedia files and there are many reasons behind its existence, but for keeping the article clear and simple so that anyone can understand its context without having to go through boring technical details, I will not mention them.
+Sometimes syncing issues are also caused by audio hardware devices (sound cards, amplifiers or even buggy headphones etc).
+But this method that I’m going to show you, only works if the sync problem lies with the multimedia file.
+If it’s hardware based, you should be looking elsewhere.

 First of all, go to this page, download the package and install it (it has pre-built packages for Windows, Mac OS X and GNU/Linux).